 Structured Sober Living

-We started Real Recovery because we wanted to give young men a structured sober living program we always dreamed of.
-While we stress the importance of fun, love and recovery—we know how important structure is to a young man’s recovery.
+We started Real Recovery because we wanted to give young men and women a structured sober living program we always dreamed of.
+While we stress the importance of fun, love and recovery—we know how important structure is to a young man or woman’s recovery.

 Our structured sober living program is built around instilling feelings of trust, which directly relate to maintaining a consistent routine and creating a comfort zone around accountability for self and others.

 Each day we honor the day’s beginning.
 During this time, residents talk about their plans for the day, put in requests for things like transportation and have the chance to connect with each other.